Image 1 of 1

 This is guaranteed to be an extraordinary few days.

-The workshop will take place at Makers’ House Hastings 27th February-1st March.
+The workshop will take place at Makers’ House Hastings 18th - 20th September from approximately 10am - 5pm each day.

 Places are limited and will be allocated on a first come, first served basis.
-If you would like to attend but the cost is prohibitive please email us here so we can discuss if our bursary scheme might be able to help.
+If you need help finding reasonably priced accommodation, or you would like to attend the course but the cost is prohibitive, then please email us here so we can discuss local accommodation offers or if our bursary scheme might be able to help.

 -